Full Pantry Checklist

 3. They offer a membership savings guarantee.

-If you don’t make back your membership fee of $59.95/year within the year, they’ll give you a credit for the difference when you renew.
-I made mine back (and then some) in my first two orders with the $20 shopping credit.
+If you don’t make back your membership fee within the year, they’ll give you a credit for the difference when you renew.
+I made mine back (and then some) in my first order with the 25% off deal.

 4. They give back.